 Carl Vine, June 2007

 They Shall Laugh and Sing was commissioned by Hale School in Perth, Western Australia, in honour of its 150th anniversary in 2008.
-The premiere will be performed by the Hale Saint Mary's Cantate and the Hale Saint Mary's Camerata on Saturday 9th August 2008 in the Perth Concert Hall, conducted by Andrew Bushell, the school's Head of Music.
+It was first performed by the Hale Saint Mary's Cantate on Saturday 9th August 2008 in the Perth Concert Hall, conducted by Andrew Bushell, the school's Head of Music.